CodeByMAB/aixbitcoin-summer2025/README.md

 * ✅ At least 2 working AI tools integrated with Bitcoin monetization
 * ✅ A zine or blog documenting the experience
-* ✅ (Optional) A final presentation: “How I Designed My Own Internship”
+* ✅ (Optional) A final presentation: "How I Designed My Own Internship"

 ---

-## 🚀 Let’s Begin
+## 🚀 Let's Begin

 Your mission starts now.
 Run your own education.
 Fund your freedom.
 Build with Bitcoin.